TarekRaafat/skalex/docs/documentation.md

 ## Class: Collection

-The `Collection` class represents a collection of documents in the `skalex` database.
+The `Collection` class represents a collection of documents in the `Skalex` database.
 It provides methods for inserting, updating, deleting, and querying documents in the collection.

 ### Constructor: Collection()